MikeRogers0/MikeRogersIO/source/blog/2009-02-14-securing-links.html.md

 	}
 }
 /*
-You are free to share, modify and use this code for commerical uses.
-Please give a link back (to http://www.fullondesign.co.uk/ ) if you can, but you don't have you.
+You are free to share, modify and use this code for commercial uses.
+Please give a link back (to https://mikerogers.io/ ) if you can, but you don't have you.

 I claim no liability in this code, you use it at your own risk.
 */